learn-co-curriculum/dsc-statistical-measures-lab/README.md

 For this lab we will be using a popular dataset known as the "Advertising Dataset".
 It comes from [_An Introduction to Statistical Learning with Applications in R_](https://statlearning.com/data.html) by G. James, D. Witten,  T. Hastie and R. Tibshirani.
 We have downloaded this dataset for you and stored it in this repository.

 This dataset contains four lists.
-Each number in each list represents the value for a given market.
+Each number in each list represents the value for that list in a given market.
 The four lists are:

 1. `sales`: the number of widgets sold (in thousands)
 2. `tv`: the amount of money (in thousands of dollars) spent on TV ads
 3. `radio`: the amount of money (in thousands of dollars) spent on radio ads
 4. `newspaper`: the amount of money (in thousands of dollars) spent on newspaper ads

+So, for example:
+- the **third number** from each list represents the value of `sales`, `tv`, `radio`, and `newspaper` in **one** market,
+- the **fourth number** from each list represents the value of `sales`, `tv`, `radio`, and `newspaper` in **another** market,

+and so on.

 ### Requirements

 #### 1. Sales Data Summary

-Write code that describes the number of records in the dictionary, as well as the markets with minimum and maximum sales numbers.
+Write code that describes the number of markets a given list has records for, as well as the sales numbers for the markets with the minimum and maximum sales.

 #### 2. Typical Sales Volume